The University of North Carolina at Chapel Hill

 Should reporting parties contact the referred student regarding the alleged violation?

-When appropriate, faculty and other potential reporting parties are encouraged to discuss their concerns with the student and to inform the student of the decision to refer the suspected misconduct to the Honor System.
-If the potential reporting party decides to meet with the student, they must remember to not ask the student any questions that could be considered self-incriminating.
-Students are afforded the right not to make self-incriminating statements during an Honor System investigation, and the conversation with the student could be used as evidence if the matter is referred to the Honor Court.
+When appropriate, faculty and other potential reporting parties are encouraged to discuss their concerns with the student and to inform the student of the decision to refer the suspected misconduct.
+If the potential reporting party decides to meet with the student, they should not ask the student any questions that could be considered self-incriminating.
+Students are afforded the right not to make self-incriminating statements during an investigation.